ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 	/* End of file upd.package_name.php */
 	/* Location: ./system/expressionengine/third_party/upd.package_name.php */

-**Note:** Use $this->\_ee\_path.'third\_party/foo' as file path for any required included files that reside within your module folder.
+.. note:: Use $this->\_ee\_path.'third\_party/foo' as file path for
+	any required included files that reside within your module folder.

-**Note:** If your module needs user intervention for first-time setup, it should occur in the module's control panel on first-run, and not the installer method.
-This will allow your module to be installed during ExpressionEngine's application installation process.
+.. note:: If your module needs user intervention for first-time
+	setup, it should occur in the module's control panel on first-run, and not the installer method.
+This will allow your module to be installed during ExpressionEngine's application installation
+	process.
 See the Wiki module for an example if needed.

 Passing Errors to the Wizard
 ----------------------------